SoumyaShreeram/LightGen/src/readme.md

     contains the class to generate lightcones for gas particles, stellar particles, galaxies, and halos

 6. `main.py`
-    example script showing how the run the code
+    example script showing how to the run the code